markdaniel1982/ttlf_pp1/README.md

   * To generate income from our products.

 ### First Time Users
-  * To find out who TTLF are and what they do
+  * To find out who we are and what we do
   * To find it instinctively easy to navigate the site
   * To easily find links to social network accounts to access more content